guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 .
 Sevice biding manages configuration and credentuals for back-end services while protecting sensitive data.
 In addition, it makes Service credentiasl available automatically as a Secret.

 .
 Sevice biding consumes the external Service by biding the application to a deployment.
-Then, the appliation code uses the credentials from the biding and calls the corresponding Service.
+Then, the application code uses the credentials from the biding and calls the corresponding Service.

 Cluster IPs are only accesible within the cluster.
 To make this externally accessible, we will create a proxy.